 (NOTE: Splatt Lawyers is a personal injury law firm and, hence, does not assist with property damage litigation, which often does not require a lawyer’s support.)

-Eligibility to Make a CTP Insurance Claim?
+Can I Make a CTP Insurance Claim?

 In Queensland, eligibility to make a QLD CTP insurance claim relies on specific criteria, including: